revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-24.How rethrowing is done in exception handling?Explain with an example?
+24.How rethrowing is done in exception handling?
+Explain with an example?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)